The Lunar Resources Registry (LRR) enables commercial and non-commercial organisations to acquire rights to explore and extract resources.

 Registration is at the very core of creating a safe and sustainable environment in space to conduct public and private activities.
 Without proper registration, coordination to avoid harmful interference cannot take place.

-The Artemis Accords reinforces the critical nature of registration and urges any partner which isn’t already a member of the Registration Convention to join as soon as possible.
+The Artemis Accords reinforces the critical nature of registration and urges any partner which is not already a member of the Registration Convention to join as soon as possible.

 In-Situ Resource Utilisation